 While applying for a visa, you must:

-- project an image of maturity and independence: look the interviewer in the eye and speak in an articulate manner;
+- Project an image of maturity and independence by looking the interviewer in the eye and speaking in an articulate manner.

 Preparing For Your Visa Interview

 Once admitted, you will receive an Admissions package from UB.
 It will contain your admission letter, health and housing forms, and your I-20.
 When it arrives, check the following:

 - Is your name spelled exactly as it appears in your passport?

 - Is the other information correct — date and country of birth, degree program, reporting date, completion date, financial information?

 - Is it signed by a school official?

 - Has the reporting date (“student must report no later than”) passed?
 (The I-20 expires and cannot be used after the reporting date.)

 If your I-20 is valid, you’re ready to apply for the visa.
 In order to issue your visa, the Consular Officer must be satisfied on three counts:

 The officer will ask about your educational background and plans in order assess how likely you are to enroll and remain in college until graduation.
 Be prepared to discuss the reasons you chose University of Bridgeport, your particular program, and your career plans.
 Bring school transcripts, national examination results, and SAT or TOEFL scores (if these tests were required) and anything else that demonstrates your academic commitment.